vruusmann/blog/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 The decision to implement yet another memory measurement tool (as opposed to reusing some existing tool, eg. [Java Agent for Memory Measurements](https://github.com/jbellis/jamm)) is supported by specific traits of the JPMML-Model class model:

 * The traversal by JPMML-Model Visitor API is much faster than by Java Reflection API.
 Speed becomes critical when working with extremely large (several GB in size) ensemble models.
 * Proper handling of PMML class model specific datatypes.
-For example, instances of `org.dmg.pmml.FieldName` are treated as `enum` constants when they are interned, and as regular objects when they are not interned.
+For example, `org.dmg.pmml.FieldName` objects are treated as `enum` constants when they are interned, and as regular objects when they are not interned.
 * Conservative definition of "reachability".
-For example, interned instances of `String` and shared instances of Java primitive wrapper classes are added to the set of distinct objects.
+For example, interned `String` objects and shared Java primitive value wrapper objects are added to the set of distinct objects.

 Java source code of a simple application that outputs basic information about a class model object: